chakrs/chakrs.github.io/_pages/teaching.md

 title: teaching
 #description: Materials for courses.
 nav: false
-nav_order: 1
+nav_order: 5
 ---

-I currently teach a graduate-level course at the University of Texas, Arlington.
-The course name is Data Warehouse and Business Intelligence.

-In this course, students learn the full lifecycle of designing and developing data warehouse systems.
-We focus on building a solid understanding of OLAP (Online Analytical Processing) models and how they differ from OLTP (Online Transaction Processing) models.
-The curriculum is designed to provide students with both theoretical insights and practical experience.

-The course also delves into modern advancements in data management and engineering, such as Delta Lakes, Databricks File System (DBFS), Delta Live Tables, Data Orchestration, and Workflow Management.
-Hands-on demonstrations and practical assignments help students apply these technologies in real-world scenarios, ensuring they are well-prepared for careers in data engineering and business intelligence.
+Adjunct Professor – University of Texas at Arlington

+I currently serve as an adjunct professor at the University of Texas at Arlington, where I teach graduate-level courses in Data Warehouse & Business Intelligence and Data Engineering.
+My teaching focuses on bridging foundational data management principles with modern data engineering technologies, preparing students for real-world roles in analytics, business intelligence, and data platform development.